Shark-ML/Shark/doc/sphinx_pages/rest_sources/tutorials/concepts/data/datasets.rst

   allow for more efficient processing and thus faster implementations.
   For example, a batch of vectors is stored as a matrix with consecutive memory, instead of several vectors with memory locations all over the heap.
-This is achieved through Shark's :doc:`batch mechanism <batches>`.
+This is achieved through Shark's :doc:`batch mechanism <../library_design/batches>`.

 * A :doxy:`Data` object can be used to create subsets.
 This is useful, for example, for splitting data into training, validation, and test sets.